barryclark/jekyll-now/_posts/2017-10-28-The-curious-case-of-the-concurrency-conundrum.md

 business process  represented as a JavaScript object that tracks the state and changes.

-The State is the current collection of data for an instance of a business process on which the users operate by execution UI actions.
+The State is the current collection of data for one instance of a business process on which the users operate by execution UI actions.

 The actions are sent and processed in the server resulting in state updates pushed back to the UI.

-**What is important to note for the server side of is that the processing does not happen straight away, but is handled by a service bus.**
+**What is important to note for the server side is that the processing does not happen straight away, but is handled by a service bus.**

-When everything is finalized the UI then gets an asynchronous notification via SignalR and in turn updates the local state to reflect the one from the notification.
+When everything is finalized on the server the UI gets an asynchronous notification via SignalR and in turn updates the local state to reflect the one from the notification (server).

-Moving unto updates themselves we separate them into two main categories:
+Because of the roles of users we can make a difference between two types of updates origination from different actions:

 1. Actions issued by the users who currently are involved in the business process and operate on a detailed view of the state.

-2. Actions issued by a set of power users who can change certain aspects of the state including the ownership.
+2. Actions issued by a set of **power users** who can change certain aspects of the state including the ownership.

-The main difference being the two being the view the users have on the state.
-In the first case, the users are actively observing the state they are changing, which might not need be the case with the second set of actions.
+In the first case, the users are actively observing the state they are changing, which is usually not the case for the second set of actions/users.

-To better illustrates this part of the system we can take a look at the following diagram:
+To better illustrates this we can take a look at the following diagram:

 ![UpdateSources]({{ site.baseurl }}/images/2017-10-28-Concurrency/UpdateSources.png)

-Even though the diagram does not contain any problems with it if we look closely and knowing how things are processed we can determine a couple of possible issue points:
+Even though the diagram does not illustrate any problems with it if we look closely  a couple of possible issue points:

 1. User A can send two actions A1 and A2 at relatively the same:
    1. A1 sent.